loculus-project/loculus/ena-submission/README.md

 - Find the database POD using `kubectl get pods -A | grep database`
 - Connect via port-forwarding `kubectl port-forward $POD -n $NAMESPACE 5432:5432`
 - If necessary find password using `kubectl get secret`

+### Example submission data

+You can use the dry-run script to generate submission files from released loculus data.
+You can also use the examples in https://github.com/anna-parker/ena-testing-example-data to submit test data.